tarof429/stuckathome/python/part9_system_calls.md

 os.system('ls /')
 ```

 One big limitation is that the output is sent to the console and you cannot store it in a variable.
 An alternative is to use methods in the subprocess module.
+For example:

 ```python
 import subprocess